 SIP or Systematic Investment Plan, on the other hand, is a way to invest in mutual funds that allows you to invest periodically in a specific fund and enjoy dividends on your investments regularly.

-Mutual Funds are investment pools which accumulate funds from various individuals which is used to purchase securities.
+Mutual Funds are investment pools which accumulate funds from various individuals and are used to purchase securities.
 These securities can be either market-linked or fixed-income securities.
-Examples of market-linked securities are equity shares and stocks; debentures, bonds, bills are examples of fixed income securities.
+Examples of market-linked securities are equity shares and stocks; debentures, bonds, and bills are examples of fixed-income securities.

 If it is an equity fund or an equity-oriented capital fund, gains from it will be classified as long-term capital gains if the investment tenure exceeds 1 year.